MicroEJ/docs/ApplicationDeveloperGuide/javaTime.rst

 * Precision: it provides more precise representations for date and time values, including support for nanoseconds, which is important for applications requiring high precision.
 * Comprehensive time model: it introduces new classes that deal with different concepts of time such as date without a time or time without a date, durations or periods.

+In general, it's a good practice to use the Java Time API when dealing with date, time, and time zone-related operations because of its convenient features and extensive capabilities.
+Yet, for straightforward timestamp handling or lightweight applications, ``System.currentTimeMillis()`` can be adequate.
+One aspect to keep in mind is that the Time API offers better readability and advanced operations, which might be missing when using timestamp manipulation or older APIs.

 Overview